VishiBlaster/vishiblaster.io/README.md

 # vishiblaster.io
-This is a fun website
+This is a fun website for programmers